Lezzer/liam-reilly.info/public/blog/posts/01-vault-work-begins.md

 So I've decided to build a fancy web application using [React](https://reactjs.org/).
 This will be super simple, I envisage a huge search bar, which a user types into, and any credentials/objects they've got access to view/decrypt will be displayed on screen.
 Filtered in real time as they type, with options to view/download.

+I see just a couple of options

+* Add
+* Browse

-I see a couple of options, Add / Browse.
-When they user clicks add, they will have a very simple screen with very few options.
+When the user clicks Add, they will have a very simple screen with just a few options.
 They will be able to create a name/description.
 They will be able to type a secure string (either a simple password type of string, or a larger piece of text), or attach a file.

-They will have 3 options to choose from, which will dictate who is able to decrypt the object again later.
+When it comes to who can decrypt the document/object again, they will have 3 options to choose from

 1. Just Me
 2. Everyone